 2018 was a year of transformation for DP World's People department.
 Early in the year, we changed the name of the department from 'Human Capital' to 'People' to reflect a more connected way of working that emphasises people as our greatest asset.
-At the same time, we launched a new Human Resources Business Partner model, which aligns People professionals known as the DP World Hub.
-We conducted our with functional or business unit leaders.
+At the same time, we launched a new Human Resources Business with functional or business unit leaders.
 This model brings the People department closer to the business, allowing the human resources function to become more strategic and business can improve in people-related areas. critical.
 The UAE region was the first to implement this Human Resources Business Partner model and continues to lead the way in transforming the way we work together.